TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 The column-row product in the last example is the building block for yet another way to look at the matrix product.
 The next exercise explains how.

-::::::{exercise}
+::::::{exercise} Column-row expansion of the product
 :label: Exc:MatrixOps:ColumnRowExpansion

-Column-row expansion of the product.

 Denote the columns of the $m\times n$-matrix $A$ by $A_{(1)}, \ldots, A_{(n)}$, and the rows of the $n\times p$-matrix $B$ by $B^{(1)}, \ldots, B^{(p)}$, so